AdamStuckert/Lu_longipalpis/Workbook.md

 ### Phylogenetic analyses

-1. Ran a full tree approach across the continent with `iqtree.sh`.
+1. Ran a full tree approach across the continent with `iqtree.sh` followed by `mergetrees.continent.job`.
 2. Extracted BUSCO genes and got their sequences.